JonCat1/Jon-Catanzano---Sample/README.md

 * For this challenge, consider 043fa14b-f6b5-4b96-9cd3-b5f0819b6283 as the customerID.
 * Any v4 UUID can be used in examples, where an ID needs to be depicted.

-### 3.2 API Services
+### 3.2 API Services (Resources)

-There are seven services in total.
-Six of these have Open API v3.x Specifications (OAS) as described earlier.
+There are seven services (resources) in total.
+Six of these services have Open API v3.x Specifications (OAS) as described earlier.

 These six services and related OAS files are listed below: